INTERVIEW BY MARKO SYRJALA

 Rob Affuso: That’s right, yeah.
-People get older, they move on with life and we get busy doing other things in life.
-I have very great fond memories of all those people and those times, and that was another part of my life.
-So, now it’s about still having fun, living healthy but, not too healthy “Laughs” and making the best of my life and doing what I can to help people when I can.
+People get older, move on with life, and get busy doing other things.
+I have very great fond memories of all those people and those times, which was another part of my life.
+So, now it’s about still having fun, living healthy but not too healthy “Laughs,” and making the best of my life, and doing what I can to help people when I can.

 THE CURRENT VERSION OF SKID ROW

-Rob Affuso: It’s Skid Row, I think its Skid Row because Rachel and Snake own the name and Scotti is there.
+Rob Affuso: It’s Skid Row.
+I think it’s Skid Row because Rachel and Snake own the name, and Scotti is there.
 So, there are three faces of Skid Row.
-I think Johnny Solinger has a very different style and very different sound than what Skid Row was and is a very different person.
+I think Johnny Solinger has a very different style and a very different sound than Skid Row was and is a very different person.
 And there is a whole very different chemistry there.
 So, but I do like some of the new music.